Jot-codes/dots-hyphens-hashes/github-pages.md

 You would like to have a web page and you want to set it by yourself but you don't know where to start with.
 This tutorial presents how to create a simple web page based on free templates.
 You can store and maintain your web page for free on GitHub Pages.

 ## Prerequisites
-Make sure that you have an account on GitHub, GitBash installed.
-If you don't know how to do this, check next sections.
+Make sure that you have an account on GitHub and Git installed.
+If you don't and you don't know how to do this, check the next sections.

 ### Creating an Account on GitHub
-To work with GitHub you need to create an account on GitHub.
+To create a repository on GitHub you need to create an account on GitHub.
 Go to [https://github.com/](https://github.com/), click _Sign_ _in_ button and provide all required data.

 ### Downloading Git
-To make your GitHub pages run and to maintain them, you need a tool called Git.
+To manage your GitHub pages and to maintain them, you need a tool called Git.
 Navigate to [https://git-scm.com/downloads](https://git-scm.com/downloads) to download and install the tool.

 ### Choosing a Template
 Since you don't create the whole web page from scratch, you need to choose a template, which you want to use.
 Choose one from listed here: [https://pages.github.com/themes] (https://pages.github.com/themes).
 Just choose the design you like.
 You don't have to do anything more, yet ;)

-## Placing the Template on Your GitHub
+## Placing the Template on Your GitHub Repository

 ### Downloading the Template to Your Local Machine

-1. On your local machine, navigate to a directory, where you want to keep the Template.
+1. Open the Template page of your choose on GitHub.
-1.Open the Template page on repository on GitHub.
+2. Click _Clone_ _or_ _Download_ button and copy a URL.
-1. Click _Clone_ _or_ _Download_ button and copy a URL.
+3. Open GitBash in the directory, where you want to keep the Template.
-1. Open GitBash in the directory, where you want to keep the Template.
+On Windows machines: Right click inside the folder -> Git Bash Here
-1. Run
+4. Run
   ```
   git clone URL_to_your_template
   ```